otdavies/UnityChromakey/README.md

 Once you've got the files in your project: Assign the chromakey shader to a material of your choice and attach that material to a quad / plane.
 Provide an image to the material or use a VideoPlayer to feed an image in.

 **Why this approach?** It is the most verstile.
 Screenspace effects are complicated, clunky and difficult to modify.
 Screenspace effects also cannot be placed in worldspace easily.
 This shader is simple, only a few hundred lines and *is a single pass*.
 It is excellent for quickly blocking out greenscreen footage or even final composites.
-This repository is *not* an entire project, as that annoys me endlessly.
+This repository is *not* an entire project.
 You don't need all my project cruft *yuck*.
 This is simply a few files you can toss into your project and *actually use*.

 ## Features
 * **Standard Chromakeying:** (*green screen only*).
 Modification would be required to work with a bluescreen (Would require Despill algorithm changes)